PRR184/Team186-pds/README.md

 ## Working

--Assuming Government has provided a metamask account for every RationCard holder, so it is used in verification and also assuming that weight of bags(Kg) are fixed that are taken in transport.
+- Assuming Government has provided a metamask account for every RationCard holder, so it is used in verification and also assuming that weight of bags(Kg) are fixed that are taken in transport.
--After transfer of bags between state to district and district to shops , they need to add transfered and received bagIds, which will be stored on Blockchain and can be verified.
+- After transfer of bags between state to district and district to shops , they need to add transfered and received bagIds, which will be stored on Blockchain and can be verified.
 This step ensures no missing of bags while transportation.

 ![Flow Chart](https://github.com/aviraj1703/Team186-pds/blob/readme/img.png)

--At Consumer Level, the shop owner will verify the consumers metamskAccount and will provide the grains(in Kgs), then the consumer will only be allowed to pay using metamsk account given by the government.
+- At Consumer Level, the shop owner will verify the consumers metamskAccount and will provide the grains(in Kgs), then the consumer will only be allowed to pay using metamsk account given by the government.
 So, if details provided in the bill are correct, consumer will do the transaction and it gets stored in database.
--We can stop the shop Owner corruption by checking the quantity recieved from district and quantity sold to consumers, and only the real user with government given metamask account will be able to pay to the shopowner.Each and every process going on the network is being stored on blockchain database, so the chance of any kind of fraud activites or malpractices will be vanished.
+- We can stop the shop Owner corruption by checking the quantity recieved from district and quantity sold to consumers, and only the real user with government given metamask account will be able to pay to the shopowner.Each and every process going on the network is being stored on blockchain database, so the chance of any kind of fraud activites or malpractices will be vanished.

 ## Building it